panva/node-oidc-provider/README.md

 <!-- TOC END -->

 ## 'next' branch/release
-This branch is being kept up to date with the latest master only having the internal dependencies being koa2 based, therefore requiring ES7 async/await capable node runtime (or live transpile).
+This branch is being kept up to date with the latest release, only having the internal dependencies koa2 based, therefore requiring ES7 async/await capable node runtime (or live transpile).
 There are no extra features or master-unreleased features.
 2.0.0 of this library will come when koa2 releases as latest and when ES7 async/await lands in LTS nodejs release (probably LTSv8).